Brainz22/useful_notes/EMP_setup.md

 14. Same thing in the folder `correlator-common/jetmet/htmht`.
 Use vitis 2019.2 and run `bash synth_all.sh`.

+15. Make sure to add the `JetLLPtag` library by adding the line `include -c jetmet/seededcone/LLPtag LLPtag.dep` in the file `correlator-common/jetmet/seededcone/firmware/cfg/jet.dep`.

-15. After everything is synthesized without errors, follow the previous section `Building Project and Running a Quick Simulation`.
+16. After everything is synthesized without errors, follow the previous section `Building Project and Running a Quick Simulation`.